Wednesday, May 5, 2021

 Friday, April 16, 2021

-Ray Dawson Reviews The Competent Broker
+Charles Ray Dawson Reviews The Competent Broker

 Another Broker's Perspective

-From his video I think you can tell, if Ray Dawson did not like the book, he would have no qualms about saying so.
+From his video I think you can tell, if Charles Ray Dawson did not like the book, he would have no qualms about saying so.
 He describes the book as: How to make money by being competent.
 I like that.
 Thank you for your kind words.

 Find a detailed synopsis of the book here.

-Ray mentions that he is going to do a separate video on dual agency.
+Charles mentions that he is going to do a separate video on dual agency.
 I look forward to that.

 𓐵